 The ironic part is that we have to behave like nothing in this world is predetermined in order to move forward.
 This is the only way to avoid stagnation and reach places where you have never been before.
 Of course, it’s possible that even those actions are predetermined, but what options do we have?
 We have to play the game as if we control it.
 That’s the only way to maximize our genetics.

 Going all out.
 You can’t know unless you try.

 The first part of the plan is hard training.
 You cannot skip this step.
 To reach the higher limits of your potential, you have to go all out for a while.
 During this period, you are essentially earning your gains.
 You can’t receive something for nothing.
 You have to do the work first and then ask for your salary.
 Otherwise, you are simply playing the role of a victim or a spoiled kid.

 This period usually lasts up to 3 years.
 During this time, you have to do two things – lift and never give up.
 You have to do a routine that’s challenging and follows a progression scheme.
-The goal is not to vomit after every workout and call it work.
 The goal is to progress by getting stronger at basic exercises covering the entire body.
-Those exercises will have to be chosen according to your body type and health condition.
-The most important thing is to remain consistent and do the work that has to be done.
+The most important thing is to remain consistent and do the work.

 The good news is that during this period you have a few powerful allies on your side – motivation, energy, and naivety.
 Those three elements will make your journey easier.
 You will be like a temp in the corporate world – stupid and underpaid but filled with desire for big things.